openshift/ansible-service-broker/docs/usecases.md

 # Bind Use Cases

 ## External Service with Bind (mLab and webapp)
 The external service use case is where an Ansible Playbook Bundle (APB) is able to connect to a service outside of the cluster.
-One example, is a webapp that uses mLab as their backend store.
+One example, is a webapp that uses mLab as their back end store.
 There will be a specific APB for the external service.

 Catalog Operator does the following:
 * Creates a broker resource which calls the AnsibleServiceBroker /catalog endpoint